 Mauritius - Emilie Rabot

-Emilie's first experience with LE was helping a friend, then country coordinator.
-In 2015 she decided to be part of the program by hosting.
-It was something new to welcome a person that you don’t know at your place and live with you for one month completely.
-Jennifer Kozyra was her first volunteer, who was a stranger and now is a sister.
+Emilie's first experience with LE was helping a friend, the then Country Coordinator.
+In 2015, she decided to be part of the program by hosting a volunteer.
+Jennifer Kozyra was her first volunteer, who is now like a sister to her.

 Romania - Kinga Popa